Scorpion: Birth and development

 Gestation in scorpions can last for over a year in some species.
 They have two types of embryonic development; apoikogenic and katoikogenic.
 In the apoikogenic system, which is mainly found in the Buthidae, embryos develop in yolk-rich eggs inside follicles.
-The katoikogenic system is documented in Hemiscorpiidae, Scorpionidae and Diplocentridae, and involves the embryos developing in a diverticulum which has a teat-like structure for them to feed though.
-Unlike the majority of arachnids, which are oviparous, hatching from eggs, scorpions seem to be universally viviparous, with live births.
+The katoikogenic system is documented in Hemiscorpiidae, Scorpionidae and Diplocentridae, and involves the embryos growing in a diverticulum which has a teat-like structure for them to feed through.
+Unlike the majority of arachnids, which are oviparous, hatching from eggs, scorpions seem to be universally viviparous, with live births; though apoikogenic species are ovoviviparous where young hatch from eggs inside the mother before being born.
 They are unusual among terrestrial arthropods in the amount of care a female gives to her offspring.
 The size of a brood varies by species, from 3 to over 100.
 The body size of scorpions is not correlated either with brood size or with life cycle length.

-Before giving birth, the female elevates the front of her body and positions her pedipalps and front legs under her to catch the young ("birth basket").
-The young emerge one by one from the genital opercula, expel the embryonic membrane, if any, and are placed on the mother's back where they remain until they have gone through at least one molt.
-The period before the first molt is called the pro-juvenile stage; the young are unable to feed or sting, but have suckers on their tarsi, used to hold on to their mother.
+Before giving birth, the female raises the front of its body and positions its pedipalps and front legs under itself for the young to fall through ("birth basket").
+Each young exit through the genital opercula, expel the embryonic membrane, if any, and climb onto the mother's back where they remain until they have gone through at least one molt.
+The period before the first molt is called the pro-juvenile stage; the young lack the ability to eat or sting, but have suckers on their tarsi.
 This period lasts 5 to 25 days, depending on the species.
 The brood molt for the first time simultaneously in a process that lasts 6 to 8 hours, marking the beginning of the juvenile stage.

-Juvenile stages or instars generally resemble smaller versions of adults, with fully developed pincers, hairs and stingers.
-They are still soft and lack pigments, and thus continue to ride on their mother's back for protection.
-They become harder and more pigmented over the next couple of days.
+Juvenile stages or instars generally resemble smaller versions of adults, with pincers, hairs and stingers.
+They are still soft and colorless, and thus continue to ride on their mother's back for protection.
+As days pass, they become harder and more pigmented.
 They may leave their mother temporarily, returning when they sense potential danger.
-Once the exoskeleton is fully hardened, the young can hunt prey on their own and may soon leave their mother.
-A scorpion may molt six times on average before reaching maturity, which may not occur until it is 6 to 83 months old, depending on the species.
-Some species may live up to 25 years.
+When fully hardened, young can hunt and kill on their own and eventually become fully independent.
+A scorpion goes through an average of six molts before maturing, which may not occur until it is 6 to 83 months old, depending on the species.
+They can reach an age of 25 years.

 Fluorescence

 Scorpions glow a vibrant blue-green when exposed to certain wavelengths of ultraviolet light, such as that produced by a black light, due to fluorescent chemicals such as beta-carboline in the cuticle.
 Accordingly, a hand-held ultraviolet lamp has long been a standard tool for nocturnal field surveys of these animals.
 Fluorescence occurs as a result of sclerotization and increases in intensity with each successive instar.
-This fluorescence may have an active role in the scorpion's ability to detect light.
+This fluorescence may function in detecting light.